 The Xilinx Programmable Gate Array Training Courses are comprehensive classes covering the Logic Cell Array component architecture and Xilinx development systems.
 These courses are intended for design engineers using Programmable Gate Arrays in their applications who want to get "up-to-speed" as quickly as possible.
-Two courses are offered: a four-day course on the XC3000 series, and a two-day course on the XC4000 series.
+Three courses are offered: a four-day course on the XC2000/XC3000 series, a two-day course on the XC4000 series, and a four-day course covering all series.